 How to Make Vegan Bread Pudding

 Here are some quick visual steps.
-The full recipe with exact measurements can be found within the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

 Bread Pudding Step-by-Step Instructions

-Enjoy! - Drizzle the sauce over the bread pudding.
+- Drizzle the sauce over the bread pudding when it comes out of the oven.
 You can either eat this dessert warm or let it cool down before you do.
 It will set as it cools.